codatio/codat-docs/docs/lending/features/bank-statements-overview.md

 import { IntegrationsList } from "@components/global/Integrations";
 import { bankingIntegrations } from "@components/global/Integrations/integrations";

-Our **banking** feature provides data from a linked company’s banking connections.
+Our **bank statements** feature provides data from a linked company’s banking connections.
 Transactions are enriched with financial category and payment provider information.

 ## Use cases

-Common uses of our banking feature include:
+Common uses of our bank statements feature include:

 1. **Liquidity assessment:** determine the borrower's ability to cover short-term expenses and financial obligations.